Easy Ways to Conserve Water With a Hot Springs Hot Tub

 A well fitted hot tub cover can ensure your spa is protected and your water remains free of dirt and debris when it’s not in use.
-That means keeping your spa covered can greatly reduce the need to drain, clean, and refill your hot tub throughout the year.
-Investing in a hot tub cover will also help reduce the amount of water evaporation in between soaks and enable you to maintain a consistent water temperature.
+Keeping your spa covered can greatly reduce the need to drain, clean, and refill your hot tub throughout the year.
+Investing in a hot tub cover will also help reduce the amount of water evaporation in between soaks.
+This will also help you maintain a consistent water temperature.
 Whenever you are ready to sink in for a therapeutic dip, your hot tub will require less time and energy to heat up to your ideal temperature.

 Reuse Your Hot Tub Water as Grey Water